-When Kathleen Downs, a vice president with Robert Half Finance & Accounting, talks to job seekers about the accounting career path, she emphasizes the important choice to be made between public accounting and private accounting.
+When Kathleen Downs, a vice president with Robert Half, talks to job seekers about the accounting career path, she emphasizes the important choice to be made between public vs. private accounting.
 It involves considerations about personality traits, long-term goals, salary aspirations, work environments and job outlooks.

 "If you want to work for an individual company in a specific industry, you should go into corporate — also called private or management — accounting," she says, touching on the basics.
 "If you want to work for a company that provides accounting services to others and gain experience working with a variety of businesses, that would be public accounting."